chriswyatt1/Trinity_to_SVM/README.md

 For other cluster type, please ask us, and we can try to help.
 Create an issue, if you wish.

-If locally, then you don't need to set the -profile flag.
+If locally, then you need to set the -profile flag to docker (and have docker installed and activated on your machine).

+`-profile docker`

 **Step 3.
 Run the script**